 In our first blog article on mold, we explored Mold Myths.
 In the next one, we provided a general description of Mold Assessments.
 Now, we will take those Assessments to the next level.
-That is, we will go into more detail on how the information and data are interpreted and what the conclusions may be.
+That is, we will go into more detail on how ESC interprets information and data.
 Keep in mind that while these Assessments are based on published scientific literature and guidelines, they remain the professional opinion of Environmental Safety Consultants, Inc. (ESC).

-There are several areas of the Assessment that will be addressed in this article.
+We will address several areas of the Assessment in this article.
 These include moisture content, inspection findings, on site (in situ) readings, laboratory results on various types of mold samples, and interview information.
 Keep in mind that the Assessment needs to be conducted by a Florida-licensed Mold-Related Services Assessor (MRSA) not also serving as the Florida-licensed Mold-Related Services Remediator.
 For a lot of reasons, and certainly if there is a potential for litigation, you may want to make sure the MRSA is also a Certified Industrial Hygienist (CIH, see www.abih.org).
 You can also find CIHs in the Consultants Directory (www.aiha.org).

 Spore traps collect living, dead, and dormant mold in the air.
-The genera of mold, concentration (counts or spores per cubic meter), and growth structures are reported.
+Reports include the genera of mold, concentration (counts or spores per cubic meter), and growth structures.
 ESC typically compares these results to those for two outside air samples collected on different sides of the building.
-Total concentrations of all mold, concentrations for each genus, and genera indicating wet or damp conditions are compared.
+Comparisons of the total concentrations of all mold, concentrations for each genus, and genera indicating wet or damp conditions begin.
 If several wet or damp indicators are found inside, the concentrations inside are much greater than outside, and if the diversity of the population is different inside, this may indicate unique conditions, and, thus, significant mold contamination.

 Nutrient agar plate samples collect living mold spores with a sampling device such as an Anderson 1-stage microbial impaction device.
-The plate is then allowed to grow under controlled conditions in the laboratory for 5 to seven days, then evaluated.
+For five to seven days the plate grows under controlled conditions in a laboratory before an evaluation.
 Comparison to outside plate samples and interpretation is the same as for spore trap samples.

 ESC then evaluates all results – inspection, interview, in situ readings, and laboratory results to prepare the report.
-Six to seven criteria are used to interpret the laboratory data.
+We then interpret laboratory data using six to seven criteria.
 The laboratory results are only part of the story, though.
 Equally important are the inspection results, in situ readings, and interview information from the building occupants and owner.
 The report provides details on the testing, results, conclusions and recommendations.
 The report may include a Remediation Protocol (a cleanup plan).
 ESC submits the report to the client and is available for discussion as required.